Top of Page

 3. Has filed a petition in bankruptcy and the debts owed are discharged in bankruptcy.

-Section III - Provisions Pertaining To Bidders and Contractors
+III.
+Provisions Pertaining to Bidders and Contractors

-1. Compliance with Child Support Orders
+• Compliance with Child Support Orders

 1. Every bidder shall be required to submit an affidavit disclosing (1) any delinquencies by any of its substantial owners on a court-ordered child support arrearage and, (2) if any exist, whether the substantial owner has entered into a court-approved agreement for the payment of all child support owed and is in compliance with such agreement.
 In addition, every potential contractor shall submit such an affidavit prior to execution of any contract.

-2. With respect to bid contracts, where the affidavit shows that a substantial owner of a bidder is delinquent under Section III (A) (1) and has not satisfied the obligation pursuant to the terms of that section, the Chief Purchasing Officer shall add eight percent to the bidder's bid price.
+2. With respect to bid contracts, where the affidavit shows that a substantial owner of a bidder is delinquent under Section III (A) (1) and has not satisfied the obligation pursuant to the terms of that section, the Chief Procurement Officer shall add eight percent to the bidder's bid price.
 This eight percent shall increase the bidder's bid price for the purpose of canvassing the bids in order to determine who is the lowest bidder.
 This eight percent penalty shall apply for purposes of comparing bid amounts and shall not affect the amount of any contract payment.
 The provisions of this subsection shall only apply where not otherwise prohibited by federal, state or local law.

 1. As of the date the bid was submitted, the substantial owner had paid all child support then due under the court order, as evidenced by a certified court order or certified clerk's record that no support was due and owing on that date; or